 Gender non-conforming behaviour in pre-school children is predictive of a homosexual identity later in life

 There is a large number of retrospective studies (60) consistently showing that lesbian women and gay men recall significantly more gender non-conforming behaviours in childhood compared to their heterosexual counterparts.
-This year a large population-based longitudinal study powerfully demonstrated how gender non-conforming behaviours seen as young as 2.5 – 4.5 years old are highly predictive of homosexuality latter in life.
-Link here.
+This year a large population-based longitudinal study powerfully demonstrated how gender non-conforming behaviours seen as young as 2.5 – 4.5 years old are highly predictive of homosexuality later in life.

 This study looked at gender non-conforming behaviours observed and recorded by parents between the ages of 2.5 and 5 years old.
 The results for over 4500 UK children and range of gender-based modes of play and both playmate and toy preferences were analysed.
 Sexual identities were then compared for these same children at age 15.
 Some of the data is summarised below in Figure 1: